mattppal/blog/src/content/blog/what-is-delta.md

 "Delta Lake" sounds more like a [fun weekend hike](https://www.alltrails.com/trail/us/wyoming/delta-lake-via-lupine-meadows-access) than a part of the modern data stack.
 I've made [my case before](https://www.linkedin.com/posts/matt-palmer_delta-lake-via-lupine-meadows-access-activity-7067143615147380737-2JaF) and I fully expect a data retreat to the Tetons in 2024 (yes, Databricks, I have room for a sponsorship).

-Of course, Delta Lake is primarily an open-source storage framework.
+Of course, Delta Lake is primarily an open-source lakehouse storage framework.
 It's designed to enable a [lakehouse architecture](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) with compute engines like Spark, PrestoDB, Flink, Trino, and Hive.
 It has APIs for Scala, Java, Rust, Ruby, & Python.

 Storage frameworks like Delta have played a major role in lakehouse architectures, but I've found the technology behind them unapproachable.
 What is it?
 Git for data? (no) How does it work?
 Why should I use this instead of Parquet? (this _is_ Parquet!)

-As always, we’ll break things down to the basics and give you a comprehensive picture of what Delta Lake is and how you can get started.
+As always, we'll break things down to the basics and give you a comprehensive picture of what Delta Lake is and how you can get started.

 So...

 ## 🚤 What is Delta Lake?

-While Delta is an open-source framework, it’s important to note that it also underpins the Databricks platform.
+While Delta is an open-source framework, it's important to note that it also underpins the Databricks platform.
 That means Databricks uses Delta Lake for storing tables and other data.
-It should be no surprise they _created_ the format & they’re subsequently responsible for most work on the library and its APIs.
+It should be no surprise they _created_ the format & they're subsequently responsible for most work on the library and its APIs.

-Notably, as we’ll discuss in a follow-up post, Iceberg is a very similar format and powers some of _Snowflake’s_ offerings...
+Notably, as we'll discuss in a follow-up post, Iceberg is a very similar format and powers some of _Snowflake's_ offerings...
 If you know about the ongoing feud between Databricks and Snowflake you can probably guess where this is headed.
 In typical fashion, we now have folks proclaiming "[Iceberg won this](https://bitsondatadev.substack.com/p/iceberg-won-the-table-format-war)" or "Delta won that."
 In reality, they're storage formats. _Extremely_ similar storage formats... but what does that mean?

-If you peruse the Databricks/Delta docs, you’ll probably find something like this:
+If you peruse the Databricks/Delta docs, you'll probably find something like this:

 ![This is a lakehouse, not delta](/posts/what-is-delta/delta-example.png)